MinecraftPlus/Website/content/en/updates/proposed/ai-update.md

 ---
 Title: AI Update
-Description: Aktualizacja dodająca do gry nowe AI dla zwierząt, potworów i NPC
+Description: Update adding new AI for animals, monsters and NPCs to the game
 Author: Wituch
 Date: